gradle/gradle/design-docs/tooling-api-improvements.md

 # Open issues

 * Replace `LongRunningOperation.standardOutput` and `standardError` with overloads that take a `Writer`, and (later) deprecate the `OutputStream` variants.
+* Handle cancellation during the Gradle distribution download.
+* Daemon cleanly stops the build when cancellation is requested.